onflow/flip-fest/resources/pr-template.md

 All work should be linked to PRs on other repos (if required), and clear as to what

 # Requirements Check
-- How have you met the milestone requirements?
+- Have have you met the milestone requirements?
 - Have you included tests (if applicable)?
 - Have you met the contribution guidelines of the repos you have submitted code to (if applicable)?
 - If this is the last milestone: